kexiZeroing/kexiZeroing.github.io/src/posts/how-does-browser-load-videos.md

         ├── segment1.mp4
         └── segment2.mp4
 ```

+> A regular MP4 video usually has a single *moov* chunk describing the video and a single *mdat* chunk containing the video.
+You wouldn’t be able to play a part of the video without having access to the whole video.
+Fragmented MP4 solves this issue, allowing us to split an MP4 video into segments.
+The first initialization segment contains the chunk describing the video.
+What follows are the media segments, each having a separate chunks containing a portion of the video which can be played on its own.

 ## Video Glossary
 **[FFMPEG](https://ffmpeg.org)** stands for Fast Forward Moving Picture Experts Group.
 It is a free and open source software project that offers many tools for video and audio processing.
 It's designed to run on a command line interface, and has many different libraries and programs to manipulate and handle video files.
 Most video programs include FFMPEG as a part of the video processing pipeline. *(FFmpeg powers all online video - Youtube, Facebook, Instagram, Disney+, Netflix etc, all run FFmpeg underneath.)*